dsoman24/minesweeper/README.md

 Minesweeper game with GUI supported by JavaFX.
 Notable feature is different bot strategies:

 1. Linear
-    - Will always lose, clears tiles one by one and is guaranteed to hit a mine.
+    - Clears tiles one by one and is guaranteed to hit a mine.
+This will always lose.
 2. Random
-    - Picks a random tile to clear each turn
+    - Picks a random tile to clear each turn.
 3. Probabilistic
-    - Computes the probability that each tile in a game state has a mine
+    - On each turn, computes the probability that each tile in a game state has a mine, and clears the least likely tile.

+## TODO:
+- [] Better write up, with diagrams.
+- [] Write up how to describe computations.
+- [] Performance analysis.

-## Probabilistic Bot Algorithm:
+## Probabilistic Algorithm:

 1. The algorithm first groups uncleared tiles into TileSets.
 A TileSet is a set of Tiles such that each Tile within the set share the same common neighboring cleared (non-zero numbered) tiles.
     - Consequently, a minesweeper game state will have one unique partition into TileSets